dmbarbour/glas/glas-src/language-g0/README.md

         li "  -- William Shakespeare"
         li unlines

-However, the intended approach for embedding data is to define another language, e.g. define a language-txt module that can convert most texts to UTF-8 and run a spellchecker.
-Also define generic language modules to parse JSON, XML, SQLite, and other structured data.
+However, the intended approach for embedding data is to define another language, e.g. define a language-txt module then shove the poem into "poem.txt".
+Define language modules to parse popular structured data formats, such as JSON.

 ## Programs